maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ### 0x08 (`\b`) CURSOR-LEFT
-The control character CURSOR-LEFT moves the cursor left (if not already at left-most position 0).
+The control character CURSOR-LEFT moves the cursor one position to the left (if not already at left-most position 0).

 See also CURSOR-RIGHT, CURSOR-EOLN, and CURSOR-HOME.